 Database backup refers to the procedure of securing the operational state, structure, and stored information of database software.
 This process facilitates the generation of a duplicate instance or copy of a database, which is essential in the event that the primary database experiences a crash, corruption, or loss.
 Database backup serves as a protective measure for restoring a database.
 It is executed through database replication and can be applied to either a specific database or an entire database server.
-Generally, this task is carried out by Relational Database Management Systems (RDBMS) or comparable database to its original operational state, including its data and logs.
-The backup copy to reinstate the database to its original backup server.
+Generally, this task is carried out by Relational Database Management Systems (RDBMS) or comparable database management software.
+Database administrators can utilize the backup copy to reinstate the database to its original operational state, including its data and logs.
+The backup can be stored either locally or on a dedicated backup server.
 Additionally, database backups are created to ensure compliance with institutional business and governmental regulations, as well as to maintain access to critical business data in the event of a disaster or technical failure.